EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![DataHub ACL](datahub-acl.png)

-> To limit the risk of making data inaccessible to yourself it is advisable to
+> To limit the risk of making data inaccessible to yourself, it is advisable to
-> first add the required ACL if new ones are needed and if necessary remove the
+> first add the required ACL if new ones are needed, and if necessary remove the
 > ones not needed.
-While using ACLs there should be at least one active or no
+While using ACLs there should be at least one active, or no
 > user might be able to access the data.
 To regain the access the space owner
 > would then need to modify the permissions.